BarrettLowe/LandcoverMultispectral/README.md

 ## Dataset Considerations
 As with most datasets, there are data to weed out or fish through.
+Each tile has 24 labeled images.
+For the most part, those images look similar.
+For this reason, this project only takes 1 of those for training.

 #### Clouds
 The LandCoverNet dataset contains images with clouds.
 Currently, any pixels with a cloud probability over 50% are ignored from both testing and training.
 It could be interesting to dig a little deeper into this.